elastic/kibana/src/plugins/data/public/public.api.md

     text: string;
     // (undocumented)
     value: string;
 }

-// Warning: (ae-forgotten-export) The symbol "EsError" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "PainlessError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class PainlessError extends EsError {
-    constructor(err: IEsError, indexPattern?: IndexPattern);
-    // (undocumented)
-    getErrorMessage(application: ApplicationStart): JSX.Element;
-    // (undocumented)
-    indexPattern?: IndexPattern;
-    // (undocumented)
-    painlessStack?: string;
-}

 // Warning: (ae-forgotten-export) The symbol "parseEsInterval" needs to be exported by the entry point index.d.ts